Kazhuu/movelister/MANUAL.md

 The two templates are used whenever generating or refreshing Overview or Details.
 Optimally, the user shouldn't need to do any adjustments to them by hand.

+## Other TODO things

+* Make manual more in-depth.

+* Conditional formatting.
+Optimally, Movelister should read user input from "Results"-sheet and make a new conditional format every time a new Details is generated to make this sheet easier to read.
+Other "color" features can also be done around the template using conditional formatting (but only once we learn to harness this mysterious technology with Python).

+* Generating input lists.
+It might be a handy feature for the user to be able to generate an Input List based on certain criteria.
+For instance, if the user wants to test hit reactions, they could generate an Input List using the 'Hit' column.

+* Data import / export.
+If data from a Movelister sheet could be exported to some human-readable text format, it could be shared and versioned more conveniently, allowing multiple people to work on a single project easier.
+Besides that, having an export / import functionality would also improve the security as this would mean people don't have to share a full LibreOffice Calc template with macros in it, only the data in it.

+* Optimizations.
+Generating very large sheets is slow, but hopefully it can be optimized some way in the future.